This homemade frozen yogurt is easy to make and delicious. You can serve it at a soft-serve consistency or freeze it until it can be scooped out.

 Making frozen yogurt without an ice cream maker is easy, although it's a bit time-consuming.
 The detailed instructions are included in the recipe card below.
 Here are the basic steps:

-Freeze.
 Transfer the mixture to a 9-inch square baking dish, spreading it out evenly.
 Cover with plastic wrap and freeze for 45 minutes.

-Stir.
 Remove the pan from the freezer.
 Use a rubber spatula to give the mixture a good stir.
 You especially want to stir the already-frozen edges into the still-soft center.
 Flatten back, cover, and continue freezing for 2 more hours, stirring every 30 minutes.

-Freeze some more.
 The yogurt should now have a soft-serve consistency.
 You can go ahead and enjoy it.
 At this point, I usually transfer it to a smaller container (this makes scooping easier), cover it, and freeze it for one more hour to achieve a scoopable consistency.

 Recipe FAQs

+No. Unlike commercial brands, this recipe contains no thickeners and is lower in sugar than many brands.
 So don't expect the "perfect" texture and intense sweetness you get when you add thickeners, stabilizers, emulsifiers, and lots of sugar.
+But this homemade version is wonderful!
+You can taste the yogurt's tang and the honey's sweetness.
+It's simple, delicious, and fresh.

 Serving Suggestions

-This dessert is excellent all on its own.
+This dessert is delicious on its own.
 It also pairs well with grilled peaches, apple crisp, baked apple slices, or fried bananas.
+Sometimes, I serve it topped with honey-roasted nuts, stewed prunes, blueberry compote, or strawberry compote.

 You can also drizzle it with melted dark chocolate or melted peanut butter.
 And for a special treat, serve it with crumbled chocolate cookies or chocolate chip cookies.